nocobase/website/content/articles/open-source-data-apps/index.md

 **Unique Advantage**

-Unlike table-centric tools (e.g., Budibase, Baserow, NocoDB), NocoBase is **data-model-driven** and supports separated front-end and back-end architectures, making it ideal for mid-to-high complexity business applications.
+While tools like Budibase, Baserow, and NocoDB focus on tables, NocoBase takes a **data-model-driven** approach with a fully separated front-end and back-end, making it a stronger fit for more complex business applications.

 ## Appsmith